By‑products, recycling and waste

 The determining product of a recycling activity is thus the service of removing the material for treatment (possibly expressed as a negative amount of the materials for treatment), i.e. the amount of material for treatment provides a constraint on the volume of the recycling activity.
 The output after recycling is then a by-product of the treatment activity.
 As for all other by-products, this recycled output is modeled as a negative input of the recycling activity and linked as a negative flow to the market for this output, representing a reduction in demand.
 An additional (marginal) demand on this market can therefore not be met by an increased supply of the recycled output, but will instead be met by the unconstrained suppliers to this market.

 An exception occurs when an activity is dependent on the input of a by-product/waste, i.e. when it cannot operate with a substitute for this material, without this input being a constraint on the activity.
 An example is an activity that produces products that are labelled as based on a specified percentage of recycled material.
 Such an activity is called a “speciality production” and has a positive determining product (not the service of removing the material for treatment).
-An additional (marginal) demand from the speciality production will indeed lead to an increase in supply of the by-product/waste to the speciality production, but this amount will come from a reduction in supply to the marginal treatment activities for this by-product/waste (which may well be recycling activities).
+An additional (marginal) demand from the speciality production will indeed lead to an increase in supply of the by-product/waste to the speciality production, but this amount will come from a reduction in supply to the marginal recycling activity for this by-product/waste.

-Recycling when the product market is saturated (named ‘recycled content method’ in the GHG protocol): A saturated market implies that the demand can be fully met by secondary products so that no primary production is needed and some of the secondary product is treated as final waste instead of being used.
+Recycling when the product market is saturated (named ‘recycled content method’ in the GHG protocol): This corresponds to the situation named “Not fully utilised by-product” above.
+A saturated market implies that the demand can be fully met by secondary products so that no primary production is needed and some of the secondary product is treated as final waste instead of being used.
 When recycling capacity is limited, primary production may co-exist with secondary products being treated as final waste.
 Consequential modelling will model the excess output as requiring waste treatment and will assign all recycling efforts to the users of the recycled product, while crediting the users for the avoided waste treatment.
 This provides an incentive for additional recycling whenever recycling impacts are small and avoided waste treatment impacts are large.

 Read more